|A courageously innovative, muckraking web site that focuses like a laser on the political, financial and legal shenanigans of the local government

 were 18th Street gang members from Cudahy, hired by Bell mayor Oscar Hernandez.

-version of the Coco Chanel emblem printed all over the hat's canvas), and lowrider pants, when
+of the Coco Chanel emblem printed all over the hat's canvas), and lowrider pants, when confronted by a

-Spanish "Pues, no se que esta pasando, pero me pagaron, un tal Oscar" (Well, I don't now what is
+on, responded in Spanish "Pues, no se que esta pasando, pero me pagaron, un tal Oscar" (Well, I don't